John Legend serves as a coach on NBC's four-time Emmy Award-winning competition series "The Voice." He joined the series in 2019.

 He is the first African American man to earn an EGOT and one of only 15 people in the prestigious EGOT club.
-Legend has released seven albums over the course of his career – "Get Lifted" (2004), "Once Again" (2006), "Evolver" (2008), "Love in the Future" (2013), "Darkness and Light" (2016), "A Legendary Christmas" (2018) and "Bigger Love" (2020).
-Currently, Legend's single "All of Me" ties with Luis Fonsi, Daddy Yankee and Justin Bieber's "Despacito" as the highest certified track in Recording Industry Association of America's history.
+Legend has released eight albums over the course of his career – "Get Lifted" (2004), "Once Again" (2006), "Evolver" (2008), "Love in the Future" (2013), "Darkness and Light" (2016), "A Legendary Christmas" (2018), "Bigger Love" (2020) and "LEGEND" (2022).